LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 available when building the data set.
 To see some examples of how the guidelines can be applied, visit the examples document.

+Please consider checking out our survey [here](https://forms.gle/vBW7b2kMzjCoehkH9).
+You can use it to rate each guideline and leave feedback for each task.

 If you have further suggestions to improve any of our guidelines, or want to add more examples, create a pull request or suggest them on our [GitHub](https://github.com/LAION-AI/Open-Assistant).